sebastianfeldmann/phpbu-laravel/README.md

     | laravel configuration
     |--------------------------------------------------------------------------
     |
-    | This is activated as long you don't specify a phpbu
+    | This is activated as long as you don't specify a phpbu
-    | configuration file below.
+    | configuration file at the bottom.
     |
     */